 Hands-on responders have the responsibility of capturing affected animals along a shoreline, transporting them to specialized centres and treating them according to the pre-spill defined objectives.
 They include search and capture specialists, wildlife rehabilitators and veterinarians.
 Ideally, some hands-on responders will also have managing skills enabling them to train and manage groups of volunteers who operate under their direction.

 Although the primary focus of hands-on responders is to take care of the animals as quickly and effectively as possible, it is important that they are well trained to do this job safely, cooperatively, and with the highest probability that their objectives are met.

-The international hands-on training that Sea Alarm provides and facilitates focuses on:
+The international hands-on training that Sea Alarm provides and facilitates in close collaboration with its global network partners focuses on:

 - best practices for capture, transport, rehabilitation, euthanasia, washing and waterproofing and release of marine animals (seabirds, marine mammals and sea turtles);

 - ethical dilemmas;

 - working as part of a larger oil spill incident; and

 - setting up and managing rehabilitation facilities.

 Training by Sea Alarm is always based on internationally agreed best practices, e.g. protocols and guidelines published by the leading response organisations.

 Sea Alarm has been involved in developing a course for first response teams (including volunteers) via the EU funded POSOW project.
 Currently Sea Alarm is leading the EU funded EUROWA Module project, in which training courses are developed for veterinarians and other management roles in a rehabilitation facility and the wider wildlife response.